Jesus the Nazarene

 Holy Spirit

 The term ‘Father’ represents the masculine, the Creator of Creation.
 Holy Spirit stems from ‘Shekinah’ or ‘Shekinah Glory’, which is feminine.
 The root of Shekinah is ‘Shin’.
 Shin is a feminine attribution in Hebrew and infers new birth or awakening.
 The anointing by the ‘Shekinah Glory’ awakened the mind to the indwelling of God, the kingdom within, and thus to accept the workings of God into each individual’s daily life.
-All Jews, including Jesus’ supporters, would believe in the One God indivisible or unified, with masculine and feminine attributes.
+All Jews, including Jesus’ supporters, would believe in the One God indivisible or unified, with masculine and feminine attributes, as we would describe such attributes from our earthly viewpoint.

 Exodus 29.46 tells us, “That brought them forth out of the land of Egypt, that I may dwell among them.”* The concept of indwelling is emphasized throughout scripture and will become critical to the Nazarene conversion.
-No spiritual conversion occurs through the intellectual discipline, as one might study the law, but hinges upon realization.
 Whether greater or lesser in impact, realization leading to conversion begins the enlightened journey.
 The realization, the revelation, initiates the enlightened condition.
-The principle of the kingdom within becomes paramount.
+Thus the principle of the kingdom within becomes paramount.

 *God in the Tent.

-Holy Spirit is sometimes interpreted as the ‘Mother’ or birth of the awakening consciousness, thus the awakening is given a feminine attribution.
+Holy Spirit is sometimes interpreted as the ‘Mother’ or birth of the awakening consciousness, thus the awakening is given a feminine attribution or reference.
 ‘Born again’ was the phrase Jesus himself used, Jn.
 3.3, “born again”; 3.5, “of water (physical birth) and the spirit (spiritual birth), he cannot enter into the kingdom of God.”
-For the Essene, releasing the feminine aspect of God offered blessings, spiritual gifts, a settling into God, or awakening.
-In other words, God contains masculine and feminine (Father=masculine—Holy Spirit or Shekinah=feminine), much as we would describe masculine and feminine on earth.
+For the Essene, releasing what we refer to as the feminine aspect of God offered blessings, spiritual gifts, a settling into God, or awakening.
+In other words, God contains masculine and feminine qualities (Father=masculine—Holy Spirit or Shekinah=feminine), much as we would describe masculine and feminine on earth.
 However, God remains One within Himself, but with two aspects—one which creates and one which nourishes.*

-*The Father, The Unnameable, Boundless One, Father of the Universe, First Light, and other such descriptive names inferring masculinity are just some of the terms mentioned in reference to God in The Sophia [Wisdom] of Jesus Christ (search Nag Hammadi Library).
+*The Father, The Unnameable, Boundless One, Father of the Universe, First Light, and other such descriptive names inferring masculinity are just some of the terms mentioned in reference to God in The Sophia [Wisdom] of Jesus Christ.
+Lady Wisdom was a term used for what we recognize today as the Holy Spirit, one who bears gifts (understanding).

-The continuing blessing of the Holy Spirit will depend upon the relationship.
-Many ascribe but many do not note their relationship as foremost.
 Jesus speaks to dedication and commitment throughout his ministry.
-These attributes will keynote the teaching of the Way and its practice.
+These dedicated attributes of character will keynote the teaching of the Way and its practice.

 Ministry

-Nazarene theology contains strong support relative to the feminine.
+Nazarene theology contains strong support relative to what we call the feminine.

 The Nazarenes considered women ‘different but equal’.